 In 1999, Dogfish Head started working closely with Dr. Patrick McGovern, one of the world's leading experts in ancient beverages.
 He helped us uncover the traditions of ancient brewers.
 Like us, those ancient brewers made the most of the ingredients they had on hand, and their beers were as colorful and creative as their cultures.

 - The first beer we created with Dr. Pat was Midas Touch.
-Somewhere between wine and mead, Midas Touch is based on molecular evidence found in a Turkish tomb believed to have belonged to King Midas.
-It's a sweet yet dry beer made with honey, white muscat grapes and saffron.
+Somewhere between beer, wine and mead, Midas Touch is based on molecular evidence found in a Turkish tomb believed to have belonged to King Midas.
+It's a sweet yet dry beer made with honey, barley malt, white muscat grapes and saffron.

 - Next up was Chateau Jiahu, whose ingredient list was unearthed from a 9,000-year-old tomb in China.
 Made with hawthorn fruit, sake rice, barley and honey, Chateau Jiahu is based on the oldest known fermented beverage in history.
 (That's right: Beer is older than wine!)

 - Theobroma, a celebration of chocolate, was the next Dogfish Head collaboration with Dr. Pat.
-Based on the chemical analysis of 3,000-year-old pottery fragments found in Honduras, Theobroma is brewed with artisanal Askinosie cocoa, honey, chilies and annatto.
+Based on the chemical analysis of 3,400-year-old pottery fragments found in Honduras, Theobroma is brewed with artisanal Askinosie cocoa, honey, chilies and annatto.

 - For Ta Henket, we used ingredients plucked from Egyptian hieroglyphics.
 We started with an ancient form of wheat and loaves of hearth-baked bread and added chamomile, doum palm fruit and Middle Eastern herbs.
 To ferment Ta Henket, we captured a native Egyptian yeast strain from the night air of Cairo.